sontungexpt/witch/README.md

 🤔 Easy to config, easy to extend.

+🤗 Support for dimming inactive windows.

+🤓 Support for switch between themes easily.

+🤩 Support for add more highlight of the theme.

+🤪 Support for add more theme.

 😆 Witch boasts robust support for loading customized syntax highlighting tailored to specific filetypes, buftypes, events

 😁 Easy to switch between themes easily with `:Witch <theme_name>` command